CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/EngageableOpponents.md

 # Engageable Opponents

 Engageable Opponents represents the number of opponents that can be fought in a certain round.
 Each opponent engaged with a combat roll cost one engageable opponent for that round.
-If a character's engageable opponents is exceeded, they gain the [Off Guard](./CombatModifiers.md#off-guard-disadvantage) Combat Modifier and are unable to achieveVictory Levels.
+If a character's engageable opponents is exceeded, they gain the [Off Guard](./CombatModifiers.md#off-guard-disadvantage) Combat Modifier and are unable to achieve Victory Levels.

 ## Engageable Opponents Calculations